Bosa, Sardinia: 13 Absolutely Great Things To Do

 Whether you want to visit the coves around Bosa, or would rather go along the river, you can do that in Bosa.

 The Temo River is the only navigable river in Sardinia.
-A boat trip along the Temo usually starts from the estuary situated in Bosa Marina and reaches San Pietro Church and the remains of the Roman Bridge (where Bosa Vetus, the Roman city, used to be) after about 6 km.
-You will get to see Bosa from a different perspective; admire the old tanneries; the 19th century buildings surmounted by the Medieval district and the Malaspina castle.
+A boat trip along the Temo usually starts from the estuary situated in Bosa Marina and reaches San Pietro Church and the remains of the Roman Bridge (where Bosa Vetus, the Roman city, used to be) after about 6 km (3.7 miles).

 Boat tours along the coast typically start in Bosa Marina and from there reach Capo Marrargiu, where you can visit a small cave.
 Along the way, you can see several small coves such as Cala rapina, Cala ‘e Moros, S’Abba Druche, Torre Argentina, Tentizzos.
 You will be able to swim at Porto Managu and Cumpoltittu.

-If you’d rather join a tour directly from the village, consider Malesh Tours: boats depart right by the Old Bridge and cost between €10 per person for the river tour and €30 per person for the coast tour.
-For more information, click here.
+If you’d rather join a tour directly from the village, consider Malesh Tours: boats depart right by the Old Bridge – you can opt for a river tour or for a coast tour.
+For more information, visit their official site.

 Cane Malu